This post contains affiliate links.

-Do cats really attack chickens?
+Do cats attack chickens?
 You may have heard this urban legend before, but is it actually true?
 In this blog post, we’ll explore the truth behind this myth and provide some tips on how to protect your chickens from potential feline attacks.
 Stay tuned!

 Do Cats Attack Chickens?